mathushab/CS3SH3/README.md

 # CS3SH3

 Contributions:

+Mathusha - Part 1 of the assignment, comments, test cases

-Lakysha - Implementation of the kernel module for assignment question, comments in the code
+Lakysha - Part 2 of the assignment, error handelling

-Mathusha - Learned the /proc file system and how to work with it for the assignment
+Generative AI used for input/output string processing and storing and retrieving commands in the history